t0mer/matterbridge-custom-notifier/README.md

 ## Getting started

-### Get whatsapp group id (JID) from whatsapp web
+### Get WhatsApp group id (JID) from WhatsApp web
 You will also need to fid the jid (Group identifier) of the group you want to send the notifications to.
-You can get the JID from whatsapp web.
+You can get the JID from WhatsApp web.

-Open whatsapp web and navigate to the relevant group:
+Open WhatsApp web and navigate to the relevant group:
 ![Whatsapp web](https://github.com/t0mer/matterbridge-custom-notifier/blob/main/screenshots/smart_home_group.png?raw=true)

 Open Developer tools, click the inspect toll and click on one of the messages: